 I am a visual computing researcher—computer vision, computer graphics, and human-computer interaction.
 My lab develops techniques for image and video creation, editing, analysis, and interaction.
 This requires image and scene reconstruction techniques, especially from multi-camera systems and for complex dynamic scenes, and with applications on 2D, multi-view, and VR/AR displays.

-How do we push neural reconstruction toward production-quality at the scales and fidelities real graphics applications need — large scenes, unstructured camera arrays, physically-faithful shading?
+How do we push neural reconstruction towards production quality at the scales and fidelities real graphics applications need—large scenes, unstructured camera arrays, physically-faithful shading?

-Neural scene representations (NeRFs, Gaussian splats) capture stunning visual fidelity, but typically work on small bounded scenes captured under controlled conditions.
-Pushing the same machinery toward production graphics requires solving practical bottlenecks: scaling to large indoor and outdoor scenes, handling unstructured (non-rig) capture, integrating physically-correct light transport, and stabilising the optimisation when geometry is otherwise ambiguous.
+Neural scene representations (NeRFs, Gaussian splats) capture high visual fidelity, but typically work on small bounded scenes captured under controlled conditions.
+To bring the same machinery to production graphics, we work through the practical bottlenecks: scaling to large indoor and outdoor scenes, handling unstructured (non-rig) capture, integrating physically-correct light transport, and stabilising the optimisation when geometry is otherwise ambiguous.

-A long collaboration with Weiwei Xu and Hujun Bao at Zhejiang has pushed neural reconstruction at one bottleneck per year — distributed tile-MLPs for large indoor scenes (SNISR, SIGGRAPH 2022), bundle-adjusting NeRFs with ADMM consensus over tiles at large scale (ScaNeRF, SIGGRAPH Asia 2023), local Gaussian density mixtures for unstructured capture with curved-surface reflections (LGDM, SIGGRAPH Asia 2024), and differentiable area-light shading for material recovery (EOR, SIGGRAPH Asia 2025).
-Shape from Tracing (3DV 2020) sits at the head of the line: an early step that used differentiable path tracing — full global illumination, not just shading — as the forward model for joint geometry and SVBRDF recovery.
+My long collaboration with Weiwei Xu and Hujun Bao at Zhejiang has tackled one bottleneck per year—distributed tile-MLPs for large indoor scenes (SNISR, SIGGRAPH 2022), bundle-adjusting NeRFs with ADMM consensus over tiles at large scale (ScaNeRF, SIGGRAPH Asia 2023), local Gaussian density mixtures for unstructured capture with curved-surface reflections (LGDM, SIGGRAPH Asia 2024), and differentiable area-light shading for material recovery (EOR, SIGGRAPH Asia 2025).
+Shape from Tracing (3DV 2020) sits at the head of the line: our early step that used differentiable path tracing—full global illumination, not just shading—as the forward model for joint geometry and SVBRDF recovery.

 Hujun Bao · Bach-Thuan Bui · Dongyoung Choi · Jaemin Cho · Loudon Cohen · Zheng Dong · Michael Fairley · Yaoan Gao · Purvi Goel · James Guesman · Hyunho Ha · Qixing Huang · Hyeonjoong Jang · Woohyun Kang · Hakyeong Kim · Min H. Kim · Andreas Meuleman · Minh-Hieu Nguyen · Yifan Peng · Daniel Ritchie · Belal Shaheen · Yujun Shen · Shubham · Vikas Thamizharasan · Chi Wang · Huamin Wang · Qi Wang · Michael Wu · Tim Wu · Xiuchao Wu · Jiamin Xu · Weiwei Xu · Matthew David Zane · Xin Zhang · Zihan Zhu · Changqing Zou

-Monocular dynamic 3D reconstruction takes a single moving camera observing a deforming scene and tries to recover a complete 4D representation — geometry, appearance, motion — over the captured time window.
-The problem is fundamentally under-constrained at any one instant, and progress depends on how well the chosen scene representation and the supervision signals work together.
+Monocular dynamic 3D reconstruction takes a single moving camera observing a deforming scene and tries to recover a complete 4D representation—geometry, appearance, motion—over the captured time window.
+The problem is fundamentally under-constrained at any one instant, and progress depends on how well the chosen scene representation and supervision signals work together.

-Yiqing Liang's PhD has driven this arc.
-Starting from semantic attention flow fields built atop a dynamic NeRF at ICCV 2023, the work moved to a forward-warping Gaussian deformation formulation (GauFRe, with Meta colleagues) for real-time rendering, then to a TMLR benchmark (MonoDyGauBench) that puts the recent flood of monocular dynamic Gaussian methods on a like-for-like footing.
-The latest paper (Zero-MSF, with NVIDIA) abandons per-scene optimization entirely and trains a feed-forward predictor for scene flow that generalizes zero-shot to in-the-wild video.
+Yiqing Liang's PhD drove this arc of our work.
+Starting from semantic attention flow fields built atop a dynamic NeRF at ICCV 2023, we moved to a forward-warping Gaussian deformation formulation (GauFRe, with Meta colleagues) for real-time rendering, then to a TMLR benchmark (MonoDyGauBench) that puts the recent flood of monocular dynamic Gaussian methods on a like-for-like footing.
+Our latest paper (Zero-MSF, with NVIDIA) abandons per-scene optimisation entirely and trains a feed-forward predictor for scene flow that generalises zero-shot to in-the-wild video.

 Abhishek Badki · Orazio Gallo · Leonidas J. Guibas · Adam Harley · Numair Khan · Eliot Laidlaw · Douglas Lanman · Yiqing Liang · Runfeng Li · Zhengqin Li · Alexander Meyerowitz · Thu Nguyen-Phuoc · Mikhail Okunev · Srinath Sridhar · Hang Su · Mikaela Angelina Uy · Lei Xiao

-Physical modelling of active illumination from raw sensor measurements can improve scene estimation and avoid errors from derived depth.
+Can physically modelling active illumination directly from raw sensor measurements improve scene estimation and avoid errors from derived depth?

 Time-of-flight and structured-light cameras are typically used as depth sensors: their raw measurements are processed into a per-pixel depth map, and downstream reconstruction methods treat that depth as input.
-But, depth processing often simplifies scene assumptions, creating noise in low-reflectance regions, flying pixels with multi-path interference, and motion artifacts in fast-moving scenes from requiring multiple illumination readings for depth estimates.
-Further, it is difficult to integrate these raw measurements with other sensor modalities, like colour cameras.
+But depth processing makes simplifying assumptions about the scene, creating noise in low-reflectance regions, flying pixels under multi-path interference, and motion artifacts in fast-moving scenes—each depth estimate needs multiple illumination readings.
+Further, derived depth is difficult to integrate with other sensor modalities, like colour cameras.

-This line of work rethinks reconstruction for heterogeneous multi-shot imaging processes.
-Built upon a differentiable forward model of how the active illumination produces the raw sensor output for a given scene, these methods optimise a 4D volumetric scene representation (like NeRF or 3DGS) so that rendered measurements match what the sensor captured.
-This lets us principally integrate sensor measurements over spacetime, including across modalities, to reduce noise, resolve ambiguities in multi-shot sensing, and improve robustness to multi-path interference.
-And, as we model motion over time, then we can estimate and resample fast motion like swinging baseball bats to slow motion.
+Our work rethinks reconstruction for heterogeneous multi-shot imaging processes.
+Built upon a differentiable forward model of how the active illumination produces the raw sensor output for a given scene, our methods optimise a 4D volumetric scene representation (like NeRF or 3DGS) so that rendered measurements match what the sensor captured.
+This lets us integrate sensor measurements over spacetime in a principled way, including across modalities, to reduce noise, resolve ambiguities in multi-shot sensing, and improve robustness to multi-path interference.
+And since we model motion over time, we can resample fast motion—a swinging baseball bat—into slow motion.

 Benjamin Attal · Anh Duong · Aaron Gokaslan · Zixuan Guo · Changil Kim · Hakyeong Kim · Min H. Kim · Eliot Laidlaw · Runfeng Li · Marc Mapeke · Andreas Meuleman · Matthew O'Toole · Mikhail Okunev · Christian Richardt · Aarrushi Shandilya

-The thread runs from Youssef Mejjati's PhD work on unsupervised attention for image-to-image translation, through compositional controls (object stamps, GaussiGAN's 3D Gaussian primitives from silhouettes alone), into 3DMM-conditioned face generation where Yiwen Huang's PhD now sits.
-Two recent moves matter: TaxFreeGAN closes the FID gap to unconditional StyleGAN under 3DMM conditioning, and the disentangling-3D work shows that the noise in CLIP's embedding space — not the disentanglement strategy — is what kills quality.
-R3GAN sits alongside this arc as the architectural reset: a principled relativistic loss that lets the modern GAN drop its bag of tricks.
+This thread runs from Youssef Mejjati's PhD work on unsupervised attention for image-to-image translation, through compositional controls (object stamps, GaussiGAN's 3D Gaussian primitives from silhouettes alone), into 3DMM-conditioned face generation where Yiwen Huang's PhD now sits.
+Two recent moves matter: TaxFreeGAN closes the FID gap to unconditional StyleGAN under 3DMM conditioning, and our disentangling-3D work shows that the noise in CLIP's embedding space—not the disentanglement strategy—is what kills quality.
+R3GAN sits alongside this arc as our architectural reset: a principled relativistic loss that lets the modern GAN drop its bag of tricks.

 Akin Caliskan · Darren Cosker · Aaron Gokaslan · Yiwen Huang · Berkay Kicanaoglu · Hyeongwoo Kim · Kwang In Kim · Atsunobu Kotani · Volodymyr Kuleshov · Youssef A. Mejjati · Isa Milefchik · Christian Richardt · Zejiang Shen · Michael Snower · Stefanie Tellex · Vikas Thamizharasan · Oliver Wang · Yue Wang · Xinjie Yi · Zhiqiu Yu · Qian Zhang

 Two sub-arcs sit in this thread.
-The first (2012–2015) targets light field displays — an Emerging Technologies demo of painting directly into a glasses-free 3D display, content-adaptive lenticular prints that reshape the lenslet array to the captured light field, and a UIST paper that turns that lenslet array into a joint display-and-pen-input surface.
-The second (2019–2021), led by Numair Khan with Min H. Kim at KAIST, develops dense algorithms over captured 4D content: view-consistent superpixels via epipolar-plane image segmentation, edge-aware bidirectional diffusion for depth, and a differentiable diffusion routine for sparse-to-dense depth from multi-view images.
+In the first (2012–2015), I targeted light field displays—an Emerging Technologies demo of painting directly into a glasses-free 3D display, content-adaptive lenticular prints that reshape the lenslet array to the captured light field, and a UIST paper that turns that lenslet array into a joint display-and-pen-input surface.
+In the second (2019–2021), Numair Khan and I, with Min H. Kim at KAIST, developed algorithms for dense estimation over captured 4D content: view-consistent superpixels via epipolar-plane image segmentation, edge-aware bidirectional diffusion for depth, and a differentiable diffusion routine for sparse-to-dense depth from multi-view images.

 Marc Alexa · Simon Heinzle · Stanislav Jakuschevskij · Lucas Kasser · Jan Kautz · Numair Khan · Min H. Kim · Wojciech Matusik · James McCann · Jim McCann · Samuel Muff · Hanspeter Pfister · Henry Stone · Qian Zhang

 Editing video is harder than editing a photograph: changes to one frame must propagate consistently to every other, and many edits (removing a person, separating lighting from material, stabilising flicker) require understanding the underlying scene rather than just manipulating pixels.
-The papers in this thread approach editing as inverse reconstruction: decompose video into scene structure first, then edit.
+We approach editing as inverse reconstruction: decompose video into scene structure first, then edit.

-A postdoc-era thread spanning UCL, MPI-Inf, Harvard, and LIRIS-CNRS.
-The earliest piece (2011, UCL) is the cinemagraphs authoring tool — a moment image isolated from a stabilised clip.
-Miguel Granados led the video-inpainting work at MPI-Inf (2012) — removing dynamic objects from crowded scenes, and the harder case of background recovery under a free-moving camera.
-Nicolas Bonneel led the consistency and decomposition line (2014–2017) — interactive intrinsic decomposition, blind temporal consistency stabilising any per-frame filter, and the spatio-temporal extension to camera arrays.
-The 2016 multicut paper takes a different angle on the same theme: cut the video into the right regions before editing.
+This thread spans my doctoral and postdoc years across UCL, MPI-Inf, Harvard, and LIRIS-CNRS.
+My earliest piece (2011, UCL) is the cinemagraphs authoring tool—a moment image isolated from a stabilised clip.
+Miguel Granados led the video-inpainting work at MPI-Inf (2012)—removing dynamic objects from crowded scenes, and the harder case of background recovery under a free-moving camera.
+Nicolas Bonneel led the consistency and decomposition line (2014–2017)—interactive intrinsic decomposition, blind temporal consistency stabilising any per-frame filter, and the spatio-temporal extension to camera arrays.
+Our 2016 multicut paper takes a different angle on the same theme: cut the video into the right regions before editing.

 Bjoern Andres · Nicolas Bonneel · Miguel Granados · Oliver Grau · Jan Kautz · Kwang In Kim · Steffen Kirchhoff · Evgeny Levinkov · Sylvain Paris · Fabrizio Pece · Hanspeter Pfister · Kartic Subr · Kalyan Sunkavalli · Deqing Sun · Christian Theobalt · Oliver Wang